How hair grows | Male pattern baldness | Female pattern hair loss

-Female pattern balding also know as hormonal hair loss or androgenic alopecia is surprisingly common, affecting 30% of the female population at some stage in their lives.
+Female pattern balding, also known as hormonal hair loss or androgenic alopecia, is surprisingly common, affecting 30% of the female population at some stage in their lives.

-Our highly refined follicular unit transplantation techniques enable us to transplant within existing thin hair to achieve a dramatic change in appropriate candidates.
+Our highly refined follicular unit transplantation techniques can enable us to transplant within existing thin hair to achieve a significant change in appropriate candidates.

-At The Maitland Clinic we provide a full range of treatments, including surgical procedures, for hair loss in women.
+At The Maitland Clinic we provide a full range of treatments, including medication, Platelet Rich Plasma (PRP) and surgical procedures, for hair loss in women.

 The Savin scale of hair loss was developed in 1996 by Dr Savin from Yale University.
 It provides a visual gradient of hair loss pattern and density for women with pattern baldness.

 Image I-1 shows the central parting of a woman with no hair loss.
 In images I-2 to 1-4 the width of the parting gets progressively wider.

 Images II-1 and II-2 demonstrate diffuse thinning over the top of the scalp.

 Image III shows extensive diffuse hair loss on the top of the scalp, with some remaining hair, whilst the “advanced” image demonstrates extensive loss with no surviving hair in this region.

 The frontal image demonstrates hair loss at the front and centre rather than just in the midscalp.